roytang/blog/content/quotes/sig.md

 ---

-"It is difficult to say what is impossible, for yesterday&#x27;s dream is today&#x27;s hope and tomorrow&#x27;s reality."
+"It is difficult to say what is impossible, for yesterday's dream is today's hope and tomorrow's reality."

 ---